albertquiroga/environment/README.md

 ## How-to

+1. Install Hack Nerd Font (or any other nerd font)

-1. Install iTerm2, then configure it:
+2. Install iTerm2, then configure it:
     1. Go to Preferences -> Profiles -> Create a new profile and set is as default
     2. In the profile configuration, go to Colors -> Color Presets -> Import -> Import the 'aws.itermcolors' file, then select the new aws profile
     3. In the profile configuration, go to Window and set the number of columns to 120
+    4. In the profile configuration, go to Text and select Hack Nerd Font as the font
+    5. In the profile configuration, go to Keys -> Presets and seelct Natural Text Editing
-    4. Go to settings -> Appearance
+    6. Go to settings -> Appearance
-    5. Under the General tab, set the Theme to Minimal
+    7. Under the General tab, set the Theme to Minimal
-    6. Under the Windows tab, mark the Hide scrollbars option
+    8. Under the Windows tab, mark the Hide scrollbars option

-4. Follow the 'environmentSetup.sh' script to install zsh, oh-my-zsh, plugins (zsh-autosuggestions, zsh-syntax-highlighting, zsh-output-highlighting)
+2. Follow the 'environmentSetup.sh' script to install zsh, oh-my-zsh, plugins (zsh-autosuggestions, zsh-syntax-highlighting, zsh-output-highlighting)

-5. Install the powerlevel10k oh-my-zsh theme
+3. Install the powerlevel10k oh-my-zsh theme

-6. Install the 'hack' nerd font

-7. Edit your the .zshrc file to set it like the one in this repo
+4. Edit your the .zshrc file to set it like the one in this repo

-8. In iTerm, go to Preferences -> Appearance -> General -> Select 'Minimal' under Theme

-9. In iTerm, go to Preferences -> Appearance -> Windows and mark 'Hide scrollbars'

-10. Go to "iTerm → Preferences → Profiles → Keys → Presets... → Natural Text Editing → Boom!
-Head explodes"

 Done.